DoctorMcKay/node-tf2/README.md

 ### deliverGift(gift, steamID)

 Sends a `gift` to a recipient with a `steamID`.
-I'm not sure if the recipient must be playing TF2, please inform me if you know. `gift` should be the ID of the wrapped gift item.
+The recipient doesn't need to be playing TF2. `gift` should be the ID of the wrapped gift item.

 ### unwrapGift(gift)